University of Mount Olive: Alma mater

 The alma mater, written by Daniel W. Fagg, Jr., former academic dean, and professor of social sciences, and set to music by Eugene S. Mauney, professor of music, was first published in the college's annual yearbook Olive Leaves in 1958.

 Athletics

 The University of Mount Olive is a member of NCAA Division II and the Conference Carolinas.
-The university has intercollegiate teams in the women's sports of lacrosse, track and field, volleyball, cross country, soccer, basketball, tennis, golf, field hockey, and softball as well as in the men's sports of lacrosse, track and field, volleyball, cross country, soccer, basketball, tennis, golf, wrestling, and baseball.
+The university has intercollegiate teams in the women's sports of lacrosse, track and field, volleyball, cross country, soccer, basketball, tennis, golf, field hockey, flag football, wrestling, and softball.
+Men's sports at the university include lacrosse, track and field, volleyball, cross country, soccer, basketball, tennis, golf, wrestling, and baseball.
 Cheerleading is offered as a co-ed sport.

-The 2008 Trojans baseball team won the NCAA Division II Baseball National Championship.
+The Trojans baseball team won the 2008 NCAA Division II Baseball National Championship.

 UMO has also been awarded the Hawn Cup for best athletic performance in the conference three times.